-“I took a stack of online education programs to my veterinarian and said, 'If you had to hire somebody from any of these schools, which one would you choose?'
-He took some time and came back to me and said 'Penn Foster.'"
+“I took a stack of different online education programs to my veterinarian and I just said, if you had to hire somebody from any of these schools which would you pick?
+He took some time and he came back to me and said, Penn Foster.”

-Jenna B., Vet Tech Graduate
+Nicole L., Vet Tech Graduate

-Morgan O., Vet Tech Graduate
+Tammy C., Vet Tech Graduate

 Q. What is the salary for a Veterinary Technician role?

 A. Veterinary technicians have a median salary of $36,260 per year,³ and job growth is projected to increase much faster than average in the next several years.

 Q. What can I do with a Veterinary Technician Associate Degree?

 A. Licensed veterinary technicians can find positions in various environments such as small and large animal veterinary practices, zoos and wildlife facilities, humane societies or animal control centers, and even research facilities.